leokostarev/frugurt-lang/README.md

 # THE FEATURES THAT HAVE BEEN DONE:
-- keywords: fn, if, while, return, break, continue, return
+- keywords: fn, if, while, return, break, continue
 - types: int, bool
 - concepts: functions, control flow
+- fuctions: print